kedro-org/kedro/README.md

 ## Can I contribute?

 Yes!
-Want to help build Kedro?
-Check out our [guide to contributing to Kedro](https://github.com/kedro-org/kedro/blob/main/CONTRIBUTING.md).
+We welcome all kinds of contributions.
+Check out our [guide to contributing to Kedro](https://github.com/kedro-org/kedro/wiki/Contribute-to-Kedro).

 ## Where can I learn more?

 There is a growing community around Kedro.
 We encourage you to ask and answer technical questions on [Slack](https://slack.kedro.org/) and bookmark the [Linen archive of past discussions](https://linen-slack.kedro.org/).

 We keep a list of [technical FAQs in the Kedro documentation](https://docs.kedro.org/en/stable/faq/faq.html) and you can find a  growing list of blog posts, videos and projects that use Kedro over on the [`awesome-kedro` GitHub repository](https://github.com/kedro-org/awesome-kedro).
+If you have created anything with Kedro we'd love to include it on the list.
+Just make a PR to add it!

 ## How can I cite Kedro?